What Is Employee Development? In-Depth Strategy Guide

 “Implementing a robust mentoring program directly addresses our urgent need for skill enhancement and leadership development, ensuring a competitive edge in the market by fostering a dynamic, knowledge-intensive workforce.”

 OK!
 Tell me more!
-That’s what you’re out to do after creating your logline.
+That’s what you are out to do after creating your logline.
 Answer all of the questions in the previous section in a way that will prove that the strong value proposition you created will be a reality if you can get the budget you need.

-For this last tip, I’ll stop doing all the talking and let this video do the rest.
-Here, you’ll find some excellent tips on how to get executive buy-in.
+For this last tip, I will stop doing all the talking and let this video do the rest.
+Here, you will find some excellent tips on how to get executive buy-in.
 While this video looks at it through the lens of mentoring programs, it’s easily applicable to getting buy-in from your executive team for any other type of people development strategy you have in mind.

 Employee Development Is Best When It’s Human